-Each applicant will apply for admission in a specific interdisciplinary track or technical area of concentration within the MSEM program, and students will also take a suite of management courses through the Management Track.
+Each applicant will apply for admission in a specific technical track within the MSEM program, and students will also take a suite of management courses through the Management Track.

 To be admitted to the MSEM program, applicants must have:

 - Johns Hopkins undergraduates wishing to pursue a concurrent bachelors/masters degree, please click here.
 If you are graduating from your undergrad program before the fall, you are not a combined student; please apply as a full-time graduate student.

 - Sufficient prerequisite knowledge to enroll and succeed in the advanced technical courses for their proposed concentration (or willingness to enroll in any prerequisites for these courses).
 Please see the desired background cited by each technical track.